This article applies to: Sophos Home for macOS 10.15 Catalina

 Note: When clicking on the padlock to allow changes, ensure you use your MAC credentials.

-1 - Click on "Let's Start" on the popup window
+1 - Click on "Let's Start" on the popup message

-4 - Once you have dragged the image into the Security & Privacy window, Sophos Home will state it is ready to use.
-You will also see several Sophos components added to the Full Disk access list: (you may close Security & Privacy at this point)
+4 - Once you have dragged the Drag This image into the Security & Privacy.
+Several Sophos components will be added to the Full Disk access.
+Click Done and Close Security & Privacy

 Note: If the steps are not completed the first time, the pop up will show up on reboot, and also whenever a scan has to take place.